near-examples/counters/README.md

 ## Overview

 Our counter example is a decentralized app that stores a number and exposes methods to `increment`, `decrement`, and `reset` it.
-It also features a friendly frontend with a smiling handheld console.

 ## Installation & Setup